 Issuers with a below average E or S Rating (E or S Rating of 4) may only be included in the Fund if the Investment Manager determines that the Fund is adequately compensated for the additional risk.
+The Fund will apply this ESG framework to its investment analysis and decisions on at least 90% of the holdings (excluding cash and cash equivalents) with the aim of achieving full coverage over time as the disclosure of ESG information improves.
+The Fund aims to be fully invested with cash and cash equivalents held on an ancillary basis.

-The Investment Manager also applies several binding restrictions including restricting investment in issuers involved in the following industries: fossil fuels, thermal coal, controversial and conventional weapons; or that do not have responsible practices on human rights, forced labour or do not comply with the United Nations Global Compact; or harmful social activities such as adult entertainment, tobacco and cannabis and sovereign debt of countries that are identified as "not free" in terms of political rights and civil liberties (in addition to the criteria set out in the Exclusion Policy).
+The Investment Manager also applies several binding restrictions including restricting investment in issuers involved in the following industries: fossil fuels, thermal coal, controversial and conventional weapons; or that do not have responsible practices on human rights, forced labour or do not comply with the United Nations Global Compact; or harmful social activities such as adult entertainment, tobacco and cannabis.
+The Fund will not invest in the sovereign debt of countries generating a majority of revenues from fossil fuel exports as well as those that are identified as "not free" in terms of political rights and civil liberties (in addition to the criteria set out in the Exclusion Policy).
 These restrictions support certain ESG characteristics, by excluding issuers identified as responsible for significant environmental or social harm around the world.
 These restrictions may evolve over time and further exclusions may be added in line with the Fund's ESG framework.